GilaCMS/docs/source/install.md

 # Installation

-### Prequesites
+### Preparation

-Before beginning with installation make sure that your server meets these requirements:
+Before beginning with installation make sure that your web host or local server meets these requirements:

 - Apache 2 server
-- MySQL server
+- MySQL / MariaDB server
 - PHP 5.4+ with the following extensions *mysqli, zip, mysqlnd, json* and *mod_rewrite* enabled

-If you are not sure how to prepare your server don't hesitate to ask for help on [Slack](https://gilacms.slack.com)
+If you want to install gila cms in your local machine and not sure how to prepare your server don't hesitate to ask for help on [Slack](https://gilacms.slack.com)

-### Preparing for installation
+First unzip gila in a public html folder e.g */var/www/html/gila* and make sure that the folder is writable from the application.

-1. First we create a new database in mysql and a user with all privileges in that schema.
+In order to proceed with the installation, you will need your database settings.
+If you do not know your database settings, please contact your host and ask for them.
+You will not be able to continue without them.
+More precisely you need the database hostname, the database name, the database username and password.

-2. We unzip gila in a public html folder e.g */var/www/html/gila* and make sure that the folder is writable from the application
+### Installer

-3. We access in installation with the browser e.g *http://localhost/gila/install*
+We access in installation page with the browser e.g *http://localhost/gila/install*

 ![Install](assets/install.jpg)

 In the installation page we must fill all the fields

-**Hostname:** the host name of the database, usually it is *localhost*
+**Hostname:** the hostname of the database, usually it is *localhost*

-**Database:** name of the database for the website
+**Database:** name of the database

 **DB Username, DB Password:** the username and the password in order to connect to the mysql